Washington State's PFML version of the Family and Medical Leave Act requires employers to provide up to 18 weeks of paid time off.

 How Does Washington's Maternity and Family Leave Law Work?

-Washington is one of about a dozen states that provide publicly funded paid family and medical leave.
+Washington is one of over a dozen states that provide publicly funded paid family and medical leave.
 If you take paid medical or parenting leave in Washington, you'll receive a percentage of your average income for the duration of your time off (up to a certain point).

-To qualify for paid family or medical leave in Washington state, you'll have to meet certain employment eligibility requirements and experience a "qualifying event."
+To qualify for paid family or medical leave in Washington State, you'll have to meet certain employment eligibility requirements and experience a "qualifying event."
 (But before we get into the details below, know that pregnancy is considered a serious health condition under Washington law, so if you're taking paid PFML for issues related to pregnancy or childbirth, the state will consider that to be medical leave.)

 Which Employees Qualify for PFML?